tomas-fryza/esp-micropython/lab2-gpio/README.md

    > **Notes:**
    > * NC = Empty, Not Connected
    > * VCC = VCC (5V under USB power supply, Around 3.7V under 3.7V lipo battery power supply)
+   > * GPIO pins 3 and 1 are dedicated to serial communication with the interactive console via UART.
+To maintain interactivity, it's advisable to refrain from using these pins for other purposes.
    > * Use pins A0, ..., A4 as input only
    > * Do not use In-Package Flash pins